Akure–Benin War: Consequences

-The victory in the war was bolstered by additional support from allied forces, including troops and supplies from the Ikerres in eastern Yorubaland and the Esan chiefdom of Irrua.
-The Onojie of Uromi's assistance during the conflict was acknowledged by the Oba of Benin, who granted him the right to inherit the belongings of childless individuals in Uromi.
-Following Akure's reconquest, the Benin army's leading commanders, Imadiyi and Oyodo, established a strategic base at Otun, facilitating further military operations in the Ekiti region and other eastern Yorubaland areas.
-Their conquests brought numerous towns and chiefdoms under Benin's sway, compelling Ekiti princes to acknowledge the Oba's imperial authority through annual tributes.
+Benin's campaign was supported by additional forces, including contingents from the Ikerres in eastern Yorubaland and from the Esan chiefdom of Irrua.
+The Onojie of Uromi's assistance was acknowledged by the Oba, who granted him inheritance rights over the property of childless individuals in Uromi.
+After Akure's subjugation, Benin commanders Imadiyi and Oyodo established a base at Otun, which facilitated further operations in the Ekiti region and other parts of eastern Yorubaland.
+These campaigns brought several towns under Benin authority, with Ekiti rulers required to acknowledge the Oba through tribute.